Creator / CBC

 and This Hour Has 22 Minutes

-.
-Not to mention the biggest show on the network, the extremely long-running Hockey Night in Canada
+, and the aforementioned biggest show on the network, the extremely long-running Hockey Night in Canada

 Not to be confused with the Chubu-Nippon Broadcasting Corporation

 , a TV station in Egypt that also shares the same initials.

 Show that have aired on CBC